rhettjay/etwas-in-die-birne/README.md

 <li>Testing artifactory that will allow for generating a test suite from a .yml file or swagger.json file</li>
 <details> Utilize typebox or fastify-type-provider-typebox to call endpoints recursively.
 Still bouncing this one around on how it could be done, but I'm convinced it can and should be written </details>
 <li>ts-tokeman [ts-tokeman](https://github.com/jay-bulk/ts-tokeman)</li>
+  <li>test out spacevim as a replacement for webstorm can you be just as productive (if not more so in a vim-like editor)</li>
 </ul>

 #### Less likely to be worked on